Beyblade: Fierce Battle

-Set between the events of Beyblade V-Force and G-Revolution, the movie is a non-canon story that offers an alternate version of how Tyson (Takao) and Daichi met.

 Plot

 The movie begins with the battle of Tyson with a boy in BBA Final Tournament of World Championships.
 Just as the battle ends, a mysterious boy named Daichi enters the stadium, challenging Tyson to battle with him.
 Tyson reluctantly agrees and both launch their blades.
 On the other hand, a man named Professor Tengai takes his students to a trip in an ancient ruins where he explains to them - which are hidden dark bit beasts sealed to rest by an ancient king.
 Back in the fight, Tyson starts to defeat Daichi who, in rage, starts empowering his blade and a scar on his forehead lightens up.
 In the ancient ruins, because of that scar's mysterious light, a rock breaks to reveal a secret chamber.
 Daichi is defeated back at the stadium but another story has begun in the ruins.
 The Professor and his students enter the hidden cave in awe and reach a mysterious hall with a stone table in the middle.
 They reach it and suddenly the bit beast which were sealed in the walls of the hall become free and enslave the four children.
 They become evil and imprison the Professor because their memory is lost.
 Tyson soon realize throughout the movie that those dark bit beasts now want to seal the light bit beasts of the four Blade Breakers, and that those bit beasts are actually the dark versions of the four sacred bit beasts.
 Finally, a great battle takes place in which the Blade Breakers are victorious.
 The dark beasts are once again put to rest with the whole ruins collapsing in the end.